 As required by the Independence Guidelines, the Board of Directors unanimously concluded that the above-listed relationships would not affect the independent judgment of the independent directors, based on their experience, character and independent means, and therefore do not preclude an independence determination.
-All of the members are also independent under the heightened standards required for Audit Committee members.
+All of the members of the Audit Committee are also independent under the heightened standards required for Audit Committee members.